Rafiul007/R7-ecmrce-micro-service/README.md

 ## 📌 Overview

-This project implements a real-world e-commerce backend using microservices architecture.
+This project implements a real-world e-commerce backend using the microservices architecture.
 Each service handles its own domain (authentication, catalog, etc.) and communicates through an API Gateway.

 This project focuses on: